lookback/lookbook-website/README.md

 ## Deploy

-Just git push to `master` and a [GitHub Action](https://github.com/lookback/lookbook-website/actions) will trigger and deploy the site from the `gh-pages` branch.
+Just git push to `main` and a [GitHub Action](https://github.com/lookback/lookbook-website/actions) will trigger and deploy the site from the `gh-pages` branch.